db-group-mimic-III/mimic-iii/sepsis_summary.md

 		select ab.* ,
 # Create time interval for SIRS
 # obtain id of the next chartevent (the max charttime) that ocurred in the next hour and is not of the same category
+# The query is searching for values that are within 1 hour of eachother and returning the most recent timestamp
+# Recent time stamp in important for optimizing the window of comparison for antiobiotic administration.
 		(select  id_ab_clin
 		from abnorm_clin_val j
 		where j.category != ab.category